-According to an average 89 percent of respondents, the company’s near future looks good.
+According to an average 89% of respondents, the company’s near future looks good.
 But that doesn’t account for good news!
-This has gone down by 4 percent in just one year when 93 percent of employees believed in the flourishing future of Facebook.
+This has gone down by 4% in just one year when 93% of employees believed in the flourishing future of Facebook.

-If this doesn’t add to the woes, Facebook employees who recommend the company as a good place to work has gone down from a whopping 95 per cent to 91 per cent this year.
+If this doesn’t add to the woes, Facebook employees who recommend the company as a good place to work has gone down from a whopping 95% to 91% this year.